tmobile/jazz-installer/README.md

      1. [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.

+# Limitations
+* We are creating the stack on us-east-1 region.
+Because us-east-2 has permission issue with s3 Bucket and Cognito resource is not available in us-west-1 region.
+* We have limitation of one stack on a region for an account. (coming soon - this limitation will be removed)

 # AWS Resources
     AWS AMIs
     AWS::ApiGateway